 For more info on system level scaling, see Alignment, margin, padding.

 In general, set your touch target size to 7.5mm square range (40x40 pixels on a 135 PPI display at a 1.0x scaling plateau).
-On average UWP controls align with 7.5mm touch target (this can vary based on the specific control and any common usage patterns).
+Typically, UWP controls align with 7.5mm touch target (this can vary based on the specific control and any common usage patterns).
 See Control size and density for more detail.

 These target size recommendations can be adjusted as required by your particular scenario.
 Here are some things to consider: